r-clarissa/arithmetic-tree/README.md

 ### Specifications
 * left-associative rules are applied on the 4 basic arithmetic operations: add, sub, mul, div
 * right-associative rule is applied with exponentiation (^)
-* storage using one letter variable names and multiple assignments are permitted
+* storage using one letter variable names and multiple assignments is permitted

 ### Built With
 * Flex